How to Create Social Media Content That is Engaging, Easy to Produce, and Affordable

 Whether you need to strengthen your Facebook, Twitter, Instagram, Pinterest, or Youtube presence, these tools may help.

-Fortunately, there are several powerful yet easy to use graphics apps that have either free or reasonably priced subscription plans.
+Fortunately, there are powerful and easy-to-use apps that have free or reasonably priced subscription plans.
 Freemium apps are common in the social media and online marketing fields.

 Free and Low-Cost (Freemium) Social Media Tools

 Attractive yet engaging images are essential for success on most social media platforms.
 The ideal, of course, is original photographs, illustrations, or infographics created by you, members of your team, or customers.
 However, that isn’t always possible.

 Stock media images can stand in and work well to convey a message, concept, mood, or feeling.
 Many online services and websites offer free, freemium, and premium plans that small businesses and creatives can use to create social media graphics, illustrations, and other marketing materials.
 Here are a few to get you started: